 We spent close to two weeks traveling around London, Dublin, and Paris last summer while I was pregnant.
 With amazing public transport and great walkability, it was so easy to travel Europe while pregnant.
 Our first and last stop was Dublin.
 In this post, I will go over where we stayed and what we did on our babymoon in Dublin on Day 1.
-Stay tuned for posts about our other destinations!
+After you finish this post move on to Part 2 and Part 3.
+Also, tuned for posts about our other destinations!

 Dublin is near and dear to my heart.
 In college, I lived in Dublin for 6 months studying at Dublin City University in Santry on the outskirts of Dublin.
 Our babymoon was almost 7 years exactly from when I last stepped foot on the emerald isle and I was so excited to return.
 My husband had never been to Dublin or actually any of the cities we visited on this trip.
 I had been to all three, but naturally, I’d spent far more time in Dublin than anywhere else.
 This led us not to do as many touristy things as maybe we would have if I’d never lived there before.